Policy last updated

 - work with providers to improve access and offer new evidence-based services and programs for schools

-Schools Mental Health Menu – 3 tiers of supports
+2. Schools Mental Health Menu – tiers and categories

-Schools Mental Health Menu – 3 tiers of supports
+2. Schools Mental Health Menu – tiers and categories

 The Schools Mental Health Menu (the Menu) includes programs, staff and resources across the 3 tiers of support.
 All Menu items were externally assessed for how well they support student mental health and wellbeing, ensuring schools have access to a range of options to meet their needs.